C

 3.75%-5.99%

-β€’ Crypto capital gains classified as short-term or long-term per IRS rules.
+β€’ Crypto capital gains classified per IRS: short-term as ordinary, long-term preferential federally.

-β€’ No RI-specific exemptions or thresholds for crypto; follows federal basis and holding periods.
+β€’ No state-specific exemptions or thresholds for crypto gains.

 Income Tax